senacand/ashita-message-generator/README.md

-# 🌤️ Ashita Message Generator
+# 🌤️ Honjitsu Message Generator

 A beautiful web-based tool for creating stylized text overlays with markdown support and highlighting.
 Perfect for social media posts, ***clarifications***, and announcements.